 Chewing is a way for dogs to either entertain, cope, or warn themselves or their family and each one should be handled separately before a dog will stop chewing.

 As puppies, chewing is a way to play, learn, and explore with their world.
 A lot of times puppies learn how to not bite hard through their litter-mates playing together.
 If one nips too hard the other will yelp and this will alert the puppy that he went too far.
 But chewing on items is harder because they need to chew to soothe teething pains.

-As dogs grow they should learn what to chew and what to avoid but this is not always the case and there are a couple things that can cause this.
+As dogs grow they should learn what to chew and what to avoid but this is not always the case and there are a couple of things that can cause this.

-First it could be just boredom, the dog might not have enough stimulant to keep them entertained through toys or exercise.
+First, it could be just boredom, the dog might not have enough stimulant to keep them entertained through toys or exercise.

-Another could be separation anxiety, certain dogs get a little anxious when their companion leaves and as a coping strategy they start chewing away.
+Another could be separation anxiety, certain dogs get a little anxious when their companion leaves and as a coping strategy, they start chewing away.

 Sometimes dogs get pain and they don't have any way of relieving it so they chew as a method to forget or distract them.
 Or if they don't want to be pet they may try to chew your hand lightly as a sign.

-The last one i will cover is that a dog may just not know right from wrong, as a puppy if they were given a shoe to play with they may see shoes as toys or if you give them a plank of wood they might view cabinets as fair game.
+The last one I will cover is that a dog may just not know right from wrong, as a puppy if they were given a shoe to play with they may see shoes as toys or if you give them a plank of wood they might view cabinets as a fair game.

-All of these are possibilities as to why dogs may be chewing, however they also all have ways to correct their habits
+All of these are possibilities as to why dogs may be chewing, however, they also all have ways to correct their habits

 There are many ways to stop a dog from chewing and I will cover a few simple ways to get your dog to stop chewing.